dmanto/Mojolicious-Plugin-Cron/README.md

 When using preforked servers (as applications running with hypnotoad), some coordination is needed so jobs are not executed several times.

 [Mojolicious::Plugin::Cron](https://metacpan.org/pod/Mojolicious::Plugin::Cron) uses standard Fcntl functions for that coordination, to assure a platform-independent behavior.

+Please take a look in the examples section, for a simple Mojo Application that you can run on hypnotoad, try hot restarts, adding / removing workers, etc, and check that scheduled jobs execute without interruptions or duplications.

 # EXTENDEND SYNTAX HASH